 Three different validation methods are used to evaluate PBD performance.
-First, a 6-fold leave-some-subjects-out (LSSO) cross-validation is applied, where at each fold the data of 5 out of the 30 subjects are left out and used for testing.
-To balance the number of CP and healthy participants, we ensured that each test fold contains data from 3 CP and 2 healthy participants respectively.
-Second, we envision that the use of our model will be in the context of personal rehabilitation where the model can be further tailored to the same individual, so a cross-validation by leaving some instances out (LSIO) is also used, where data (not from the same instances) from a participant could appear both in training and test sets.
-Finally, the standard leave-one-subject-out (LOSO) cross-validation is applied to further demonstrate the generalization capabilities of a model to unseen individuals.
+First, a sixfold LSSO cross validation is applied, where at each fold the data of 5 out of the 30 subjects are left out and used for testing.
+To balance the number of CP and healthy participants, we ensured that each test fold contains data from three CP and two healthy participants, respectively.
+Second, we envision that the use of our model will be in the context of personal rehabilitation where the model can be further tailored to the same individual, so a cross validation by leave-some-instances-out (LSIO) is also used, where data (not from the same instances) from a participant could appear both in training and test sets.
+Finally, the standard leave-one-subject-out (LOSO) cross validation is applied to further demonstrate the generalization capabilities of a model to unseen individuals.

 Given that PBD is a binary classification problem in our scenario where the detection of both protective and non-protective behavior is similarly important, we report the mean F1 score as a metric.
-Furthermore, such metric is in line with other works [20] in relevant area.
-The mean F1 Score F_m is computed as:

-$$F_m = \frac{2}{|c|} \sum_c \frac{pre_c \times recall_c}{pre_c + recall_c},\tag{9}$$ where pre_c and $recall_c$ is the precision and recall ratio of class $c = \{0, 1\}$ (protective and non-protective).
-Moreover, for completeness, the accuracy (Acc), mean precision (Pre), mean recall (Re) and confusion matrices are reported.
-To further understand how different architectures and parameters compare with each other, we carry out statistical tests (repeated-measures ANOVA and post-hoc paired t-tests) on the LOSO cross-validation results.
+Furthermore, such a metric is in line with other works [20] in relevant areas.
+The mean F1 score F_m is computed as where pre_c and $recall_c$ are the precision and recall ratio of class $c = \{0, 1\}$ (protective and non-protective).
+Moreover, for completeness, the accuracy (Acc), mean precision (Pre), mean recall (Re), and confusion matrices are reported.
+To further understand how different architectures and parameters compare with each other, we carry out statistical tests (repeated-measures ANOVA and post hoc paired t-tests) on the LOSO cross-validation results.